App Development Costs: How Much Does it Cost to Make an App?

-But as I said before, the complexity of your app will impact the cost, regardless of who builds it.
+But as I said before, the complexity of your app will always impact the cost.

 If you’re looking for a developer who works for a reputable company with a proven track record and lots of experience to build a complex app, you’ve got to be prepared to spend more than $10,000.

-Do you have other skills associated with building an app?
+Do you have other skills required to build an app?
 If not, then you’re going to need to hire more help as well.

-For example, not all developers are necessarily designers.
+Not all professional app developers are necessarily designers.
 So there’s an additional cost for that service.